 Most doctors, when asked by the patients about honey, give the red light almost 99% of the time.

-But each person with the condition is their own individual, and it’s not possible for the same rules to apply for everyone on this matter.
+But each person with the condition is their own individual, and it’s not possible for the same rules to apply to everyone on this matter.

-In fact, if one controls it appropriately, honey has shown benefits for both for those with the condition and those whoa are pre-diabetics.
+In fact, if one controls it appropriately, honey has shown benefits for both those with the condition and those who are pre-diabetics.